-The book was trashed by critics.
-Manchester Union-Leader publisher William Loeb called it William Loeb called it 'filthy sewage.'
-Grace Metalious responded, "Even Tom Sawyer had a girlfriend, and to talk about adults without talking about their sex drives is like talking about a window without glass.”
+Critics trashed the book.
+Manchester Union-Leader publisher William Loeb called it ‘filthy sewage.’
+Grace Metalious responded, “Even Tom Sawyer had a girlfriend, and to talk about adults without talking about their sex drives is like talking about a window without glass.”

 Peyton Place was one of the most widely read novels in American history.
 One in 29 Americans read it (mostly in secret), according to one estimate.